 You have the right to request inspection and /or amendment of records retained by us that contain your PPI.
-Please contact our Customer Service department and ask a representative to mail a request form to you.
+Contact our customer service department and ask a representative to mail a request form to you.

 Notice Of Other Coverage

 As a condition of receiving benefits under this plan, you must notify us of: